The SAT testing canceled for March 14 will not have a makeup testing day.

 (Writers Note: The dates in the column may be subject to postponement or cancellation due to more or ongoing coronavirus restrictions.
 If planning to attend any of the listed events, please call ahead to determine if the event is still scheduled.
 During this trying time, please stay safe.)

 As I sit at the computer writing my column, the coronavirus updates, cancellations and postponements are pouring in.
 The uncertainty of what comes next is very unsettling.
 What is printed below is my best attempt at current news.
 As my editor tells her freelance writers, check to see if an event is still on before you go out.

-The Lower Macungie Library will be closed May 29 in observation of Memorial Day.
+The Lower Macungie Library will be closed through the end of March.

 Central’s boys basketball team won the district championship against Bethlehem Catholic High School Feb.
 28. This is the Vikings second District 11 title in three years.
 Nick Filchner led with seven points, Liam Joyce with six points and Jaylen Green with five points and two assists all in the fourth quarter.
 Viking Basketball defeated South Philadelphia 47- 26 in the first round of the state tournament.

 The Vikings fell to Pope John Paul II in an exciting matchup March 10 at Governor Mifflin High School in Berks County.
 The Vikings lost by two points.

 Gay Straight Alliance/GSA will collaborate with the Angel Network to collect bar soap for families in the community in need.
 Until March 27, donation boxes can be found in the sophomore office, the counseling office as well as Rooms 225, 360, 513 and 523.

 The November trip to France for this year is still allowing attendees until the end of March to register.
 Since there are only a few open spots still available, please enroll before the given deadline.